-I’m working on a freelance project in which there are multiple measurement units.
-For example, customers can provide their required flow rate in litres per second, litres per minute, litres per hour, cubic meters per hour, gallons a minute or imperial gallons per minute.
+I’m working on a freelance project in which I need to support multiple measurement units.
+In the App customers can provide their required flow rate in litres per second, litres per minute, litres per hour, cubic meters per hour, gallons a minute or imperial gallons per minute.

 Warning: This gets really complicated, fast!

-You might have noticed we have imperial and metric measurement units above.
-Well, that means we need to support mm, meters, degrees Celsius and the inferior imperial versions some people still use.
+You might have noticed we need to support imperial and metric measurement units.
+Well, that means we need to support mm, meters, degrees Celsius and the relevant inferior imperial versions some people still use.
 You know who you are.

-To try and keep it simple, I have ingress objects which take all values and convert them to a ‘known’ unit of measurement for each type.
-I can then process all my calculations and not need to be concerned with converting anything whilst I’m calculating.
-When done, I have egress objects which convert everything back to the required unit and format.
+To keep business code simple, I have ingress object.
+These ingress objects take all the given values and convert them to a ‘known’ unit of measurement for each type.
+I then process all my calculations and do not need to be concerned with converting anything whilst I’m calculating.
+Once everything is calculated I pass everything into the egress objects, these convert all the data to the original unit and format.

-I’m only a little way into the project but so far, having a single interface to deal with is making much easier as I only need to care about the units for a value at the time it enters the ‘service’ and the moment it exits the ‘service’ and is about to be presented on screen.
+I’m only a little way into the project but so far this is working well.
+Having a single interface to deal with is making my business code much simpler.
+I only need to care about the units for a value at the start and the end.

 Hopefully, all goes well, only time will tell.